What is Peat Moss and What are its Alternatives?

-The shorter fibres of the husks of coconut are used in soils due to their great pH level of 6.
+The shorter fibers of the husks of coconut are used in soils due to their great pH level of 6.
 This pH level happens to be the closest pH level to the standard 6.5 used in gardening.

-3. Woody Materials
+4. Woody Materials

 The drawback is that they need a fertilizer that has higher nitrogen when compared to peat moss.
 Moreover, the woody material might not be consistent in every batch, which is yet another concern to consider before using this as an alternative.